 also do all these things manually (check

-if you don't use it, use it. if you still click around in microsoft word or google docs, goddamn, take two minutes to learn the easiest and most popular plain-to-rich-text lightweight-markup authoring format out there. it's the only way to write, really.
+If you don't use it, use it.
+If you still click around in Microsoft Word or Google Docs, goddamn, take two minutes to learn the easiest and most popular plain-to-rich-text lightweight-markup authoring format out there.

-i don't care what your editor is. i really don't. i know just enough about lisp to not even hate emacs users. i do dislike VS Code, but mostly because of the idiotic and transparent licensing scheme. and also because it's not a very good editor. but the built-in debugger isn't bad (you can get all the same things from other tools, but it is better than the ones that you can get for most other editors for node).
+I don't care what your editor is.
+I really don't.
+I know just enough about lisp to not even hate Emacs users.
+I do dislike VS Code, but mostly because of the idiotic and transparent licensing scheme.
+But the built-in debugger isn't bad (you can get all the same things from other tools, but it is better than the ones that you can get for most other editors for Node).

-whatever your editor is, take a week to learn it really well. in my case, finally just spending some time getting fluid with vim has made a huge difference. i no longer have any other editors installed (and i tried a lot of them! i loved LightTable and Textadept especially, and also really liked atom (but it's slow); brackets was a waste of my time, sublime was okay but nonfree and there's textadept so whatever, see above for notes on VS code; actual IDEs i tent to avoid because they're just overwhelmingly large and in the way all the time, to me). that doesn't mean vim's the best editor (though it totally is), it just means it's the one i decided i wanted use, and it's the absolute best tool that i have now because i'm pretty quick with it.
+Whatever your editor is, take a week to learn it really well.
+In my case, finally just spending some time getting fluid with Vim has made a huge difference.
+I no longer have any other editors installed (and I tried a lot of them!
+I loved LightTable and Textadept especially, and also really liked Atom (but it's slow); Brackets was a waste of my time, Sublime was okay but nonfree and there's Textadept so whatever, see above for notes on VS code; actual IDEs I tend to avoid because they're just overwhelmingly large and in the way all the time, to me).
+That doesn't mean vim's the best editor (though it totally is), it just means it's the one I decided I wanted use, and it's the absolute best tool that I have now because I'm pretty quick with it.

-even if you use vs code or brackets (i'd advise you not to do so, but it's up to you...), just take the time to learn your editor well. learn its plugin/extension/ whatever system, find or write a theme that makes things really easy on you, check out semantic highlighting and give that a shot for a week, find a way to open a terminal in your editor (because you DO need that) if it's a graphical editor, learn keybinds, learn configs, and make it work for you. that sounds like a lot of work put into something that's not directly work, but it's work invested in yourself being better at using your tools.
+Even if you use VS code or Brackets, just take the time to learn your editor well. learn its plugin/extension/ whatever system, find or write a theme that makes things really easy on you, check out semantic highlighting and give that a shot for a week, find a way to open a terminal in your editor (because you DO need that) if it's a graphical editor, learn keybinds, learn configs, and make it work for you.
+That sounds like a lot of work put into something that's not directly work, but it's work invested in yourself being better at using your tools.

-laurie voss, the cto of npm, said in a talk that one of the most important things you can do is be good at your editor. he's obviously right. he's laurie voss.
+Laurie Voss, the COO of npm, said in a talk that one of the most important things you can do is be good at your editor.
+He's right.

-organize yours. store them somewhere, like in a repo. because when your current computer dies (and it will), it'll take you weeks to get things feeling decent if you have to recreate everything manually. granted, most people don't have dotfiles nearly as extensive as those, but you don't need to -- i'm a little bit of a hoarder. disk space is cheap. whatever.
+Organize yours.
+Store them somewhere, like in a repo.
+Because when your current computer dies (and it will), it'll take you weeks to get things feeling decent if you have to recreate everything manually.